MicrosoftDocs/powerquery-docs/powerquery-docs/add-custom-column.md

 ---
 title: Add a custom column
-description: An article that demonstrates how to create a custom column in Power Query
+description: An article that demonstrates how to create a custom column in Power Query using the Power Query M formula language.
 author: ptyx507x
-ms.date: 12/9/2022
+ms.date: 7/18/2024
 ms.author: miescobar
-ms.custom: edited
 ---

 # Add a custom column